Build System (Prev) C++ Templates (Next)

 /*

-* This comment, however, will not be extracted by doxygen.
+* This comment, however, will be ignored by doxygen.

 */